zhangyichi2008/windows_exporter/docs/collector.scheduled_task.md

 ## Flags

-### `--collector.scheduled_task.include`
+### `--collector.scheduled_task.whitelist`

-If given, the path of the task needs to match the include regexp in order for the corresponding metrics to be reported.
+If given, the path of the task needs to match the whitelist regexp in order for the corresponding metrics to be reported.

-E.G. `--collector.scheduled_task.include="Firefox.*"`
+E.G. `--collector.scheduled_task.whitelist="Firefox.*"`

-### `--collector.scheduled_task.exclude`
+### `--collector.scheduled_task.blacklist`

-If given, the path of the task needs to *not* match the exclude regexp in order for the corresponding metrics to be reported.
+If given, the path of the task needs to *not* match the blacklist regexp in order for the corresponding metrics to be reported.

-E.G. `--collector.scheduled_task.exclude="/Microsoft/.+"`
+E.G. `--collector.scheduled_task.blacklist="/Microsoft/.+"`

 ## Metrics